Burn-the-asses/Burn-the-asses/README.md

 - 👋 Hi, I’m @Burn-the-asse "Shah"
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning DotNet
-- 💞️ I’m looking to collaborate on Mini Projects
+- 💞️ I’m looking to collaborate on Mini Projects using dotnet technologies like ASP.Net or core.
 - 📫 How to reach me "shahnawazwarriach99023@outlook.com"